-Pick three or four things in your destination that you really want to see or do.
+Pick three or four things at your destination that you really want to see or do.
 Work those into your itinerary.

-Maybe visit a wine bar you saw while you were out walking or visit a market you spied a few days before.
+Maybe visit a market you spied a few days before.
 Or the concierge at your hotel told you about a delicious pastry you can only get at a small hole in the wall place and only made in that location.
 Or just go out, walk and see where it takes you.

 But do not cram every second of your trip with tourist attraction after tourist attraction.
 By doing this you might not find the authentic travel experience you were looking for.
 And you might be too exhausted anyway!

 Do you really need to go into every church?
 Visit every museum?
 Even if they come up on the “10 Must-See Places in _____”.

 If they are of interest to you, sure knock yourself out.
 But don’t feel like you have to.

 I’m pretty sure none of the locals has been to every church, museum or tourist attraction in their city or town.
 If you are looking for more authentic experiences, think about what the locals do.
 Where do they hang out?
 Eat?